• Free shipping on all orders

 Final Thoughts

 Dogs are capable of a wide range of vocalizations, and each one seems to have a specific meaning.
-We haven’t learned what all those meanings are yet, but it’s fascinating to learn about all the ways that our pups try to communicate with us and each other.
+We haven’t determined the meanings yet, but it is fascinating to learn how our pups try to communicate with us and each other.

 Featured Image Credit: Alexas_Fotos, Pixabay